codinguncut/hidmap/Readme.md

 # Requirements

-* uinput kernel support - In Ubuntu quantal it is compile in
+* uinput kernel support - In Ubuntu quantal it is compiled in by default

 ## Motivation